 Let's Talk Horsted Valley events

 The results have been collated and the majority are happy with the proposals for promoting walking and cycling as well as getting cattle back to manage the grass and scrub.
-We also had over 20 people sign up interested in becoming a Friend of Horsted Valley meaning the group can be reestablished.

-Further work and next steps will be to:
+Further work and next steps includes:

 - the work to construct a new footpath will start on 15 June and will last approximately 8 weeks.
 The footpath will start by the scout hut at the Concorde Avenue entrance and connect up with the existing footpath that leads to Walderslade Road.
 The footpath surface will be crushed stone.
 The entrance by the scout hut will be improved with the vehicle gate being relocated to allow a motorbike restrictor to be installed.
 We apologise for any inconvenience caused whilst the work takes place.
 The contractors will be following COVID-19 construction guidance.
 We politely ask that visitors continue to adhere to government guidance on social distancing

 - fencing is planned to restrict motorbikes around the Horsted Park development area entering Horsted Farm fields